 - Select text on any documentation page during

-docmd dev - A comment popover appears — write your comment and submit
+npx @docmd/core dev. - A comment popover appears.
+Write your comment and submit.

-::: threadsblocks at the bottom of the markdown file - No database — your markdown files are the source of truth
+::: threadsblocks at the bottom of the markdown file. - No database is needed.
+Your markdown files remain the single source of truth.

 Preview

-Here’s what threads look like on a live page.
-Text with discussions gets highlighted like this and thread cards appear below.
+Here is what threads look like on a live page.
+Text with discussions gets highlighted like this.
+Thread cards appear below.

-sequenceDiagram work here?And here’s a second highlight with a different color — threads cycle through a palette of colors automatically.
+sequenceDiagram work here?Here is a second highlight with a different colour.
+Threads cycle through a palette of colours automatically.

 Resolved threads appear dimmed:

-A floating discussion button 💬2 appears in the bottom-right corner showing the count of open threads.
+A floating discussion button 💬2 appears in the bottom-right corner.
+It shows the count of open threads.
 Click it to jump to the first thread on the page.

 Storage Format

-Threads are embedded in your markdown using docmd’s container syntax:
+Threads embed in your markdown using docmd’s container syntax:

 # My Documentation Page